PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 17:11:13
+Last updated: 2024-04-07 17:13:06
-Random Quote: I will put you under the jail. - Hank Schrader
+Random Quote: You better go to your room before I give you a smack.
+Smacking is still an acceptable punishment in many minority cultures. - Nalini Vishwakumar